scss17/Python-Programming-Notes/README.md

 This repository contains a collection of Jupyter notebooks about programming in Python.
 These notebooks cover a range of topics, including Python objects, data structures, comparison operators, logical operators, statements, methods, and functions.
 Whether you're a beginner looking to learn Python or an experienced programmer looking to brush up on your skills, these notebooks are a great resource.

 ## Table of Contents
-- Python Language and Sintax
+- Python Language and Syntax
     - Python Objects
     - Data Structures
     - Comparison Operators